avermeulen/InnovationDay/README.md

 Each team will be supplied with a bluetooth enabled laptop that needs to be configured.

+Install the Arduino IDE from here: http://arduino.cc/en/main/software

+###Install Firmata

+You will need to install firmata on your Arduino using the Arduino IDE, install the supplied Firmata version.
+The one under sketches.

+### Git setup

+Clone the git project, and create a folder for your team under the teams folder.

 ##Getting to know Johnny

-The first step in building a Nodebot is to get to know Johnny-Five for that we will you thse

-node-workshop node module and the http://www.node-ardx.org website.
+The first step in building a Nodebot is to get to know Johnny-Five for that we will use the node-workshop node module and the http://www.node-ardx.org website.

-*** Using node-workdhop

-To install the node-workhop utility
+To install the node-workshop utility run:

+	npm install nodebot-workshop

 ##VisaBot build